Facts about Maramures

 ~ Chihăle (milk and egg soft cookies).

-In Maramures the hosts always welcome guests with a piece of homemade breads and a small glass of horinca - the local double-distilled plum, pear or apple brandy.
+In Maramures the hosts always welcome guests with a piece of homemade breads and a small glass of horinca - the local double-distilled plum, apple, apricot, grape, quince or pear brandy.

 In the mid-1700s, Swabian immigrants (Șvabi Sătmăreni in Romanian or Sathmarer Schwaben in German) settled near Satu Mare and contributed to development of viticulture and winemaking in the area.
 High soil acidity and mild climate help make fresh white wines and well balanced red wines, with good aging potential.
 The region of Maramures - Satu Mare is not one of Romania's major wine producing areas but just south of town of Satu Mare there are quite a few small wineries worth exploring: